Last updated on June 29, 2026

 Zanarkand, Ancient Metropolis

-This is a proof of concept for The Wandering Minstrel.
-I’d classify it as a very causal Bracket 1-2 deck, though the presence of Crop Rotation unfortunately means it’s technically Bracket 3 (why is Crop Rotation a Game Changer again?).
+This isn't the most creative role for The Wandering Minstrel but rather a golden oldie.
+I classify it as a very causal Bracket 1-2 deck, though the presence of Crop Rotation unfortunately means it’s technically Bracket 3 (why is Crop Rotation a Game Changer again?).

 The deck jams in pretty much every town from Final Fantasy, minus one or two of the truly non-synergistic colorless lands.
 It also features several ways to copy lands (Vesuva, Copy Land) to artificially up the town count.